MingshiYangUIUC/X-SHiELD-Midlatitude-Cyclones/README.md

 ## Notes

 This repository is intended for data and software availability in support of open and reproducible research.
-Detailed scientific background, methodological discussion, and figure interpretation are provided in the publishment.
+Detailed scientific background, methodological discussion, and figure interpretation are provided in the manuscript.

 Computing support was provided by NCAR Computational and Information Systems Laboratory (CISL):
 https://www.cisl.ucar.edu/